About Carbon & Place

-The main part of the tool is an interactive map of England.
+Most of the tools are interactive maps of the UK.
 You can pan and zoom around the country and change the data shown on the map using the menu bar on the right of the screen.
 Clicking on any of the LSOAs shown on the map will bring up a local report card.
 The report card contains more information on how the carbon footprints were calculated, as well as comparisons with other areas.
 The report card also gives useful information about contributing factors such as how well insulated homes are or how far the average person drives per year.

-The PBCC is an open source project and you can use the code and data subject to their respective licences.
-This work is licensed under a GNU Affero General Public License v3.0.
+This website is licensed under a GNU Affero General Public License v3.0.
 For data download and license rules see the data page.

-Who created PBCC and how was it funded?
+Who created Carbon & Place and how was it funded?

 The Team